+Updated 8-16-22: StarKist and the other defendants filed their petition for certiorari in the Olean Wholesale Grocery case.
+A link to the Petition is here.
 In September 2021 and again in June of this year, we wrote about the Ninth Circuit’s opinion in Olean Wholesale Grocery v.
-Bumble Bee Foods and the court’s opinion following rehearing en banc.
-The defendants in Olean obtained a extension to file a certiorari petition with the Supreme Court through August 8, 2022, so the […]
+Bumble Bee Foods and the court’s opinion following […]

 Last September, we wrote about the Ninth Circuit’s opinion in Olean Wholesale Grocery v.
 Bumble Bee Foods and the court’s decision to rehear the case en banc.
 The en banc Ninth Circuit has now waded back into the class certification waters, with mixed results for defendants.
 While the en banc court tossed back the panel’s […]

 A leading feature of the Supreme Court’s decision in Wal-Mart Stores, Inc. v.
 Dukes is the “rigorous scrutiny” the trial court must apply to determine whether the evidence plaintiffs offer to support class certification meets the requirements of Rule 23.
 Following the Supreme Court’s decisions in Wal-Mart and Comcast, “[i]t is now indisputably the role […]